papivot/pace-docs/pks-workload-deployment.en.md

 k8s-operations-55d7dc9848-xtjmv   1/1     Running   0          57s   10.200.27.10   vm-598b94c9-cf6b-4adc-45be-29d02a22ac9c   <none>           <none>
 ```

-Wait for 5 mins for the new POD to start collecting data.
-Now execute the following multiple times -
+Wait for 5 minutes for the new POD to start collecting data.
+Now, execute the following multiple times -

 > `curl EXTERNAL-IP`

-and you will notice that the value of `execpodname` in the output changes corresponding to the k8s-operations POD that the loadbalancer is routing the traffic to.
+You will notice that the value of `execpodname` in the output changes corresponding to the k8s-operations POD that the loadbalancer is routing the traffic to.

 ### Study the POD deployment and corresponding YAML.